Scams >> Church Scams

 Affinity church scam:

-To stay informed about scams in general, it's advisable to regularly check updates from official sources and be cautious when dealing with unsolicited communications or requests for personal and financial information.
+To stay protected against scams in general, individuals should regularly check for updates from official sources and exercise caution when receiving unsolicited communications or requests for personal or financial information.

 relieve sin